starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-13-bare-minimum-cloud-foundry-staging-an-app.md

 In the previous article in the "Bare Minimum Cloud Foundry" series, I introduced the truly barest minimum of Cloud Foundry to deploy applications - the Droplet Execution Agent (DEA) and the pub-sub message bus NATS.

-Each time you "add an instance" [(1)](#footer-add-instances) of a running application, the DEA takes a tarballed version of an application, unpacks it, and runs a single `startup` script.
-The DEA knows nothing about Ruby or Java or PHP; it only knows about the `startup` script within a tarball.
-How does the tarball get created?
+Each time you "add an instance" [(1)](#footer-add-instances) of a running application, the DEA takes a packaged version of an application, unpacks it, and runs a single `startup` script.
+The DEA knows nothing about Ruby or Java or PHP; it only knows about the `startup` script within the package.
+How does the package get created?

-The tarball, which includes an executable `startup` script, is created during a staging step.
+The package that includes an executable `startup` script and the original application is known to the DEA as a "droplet".
+It is created during a staging step.
 It is the staging step that knows about Ruby and Java and PHP applications and how to run them.
-This article investigates how Cloud Foundry stages an application and creates the tarball for DEAs.
+This article investigates how Cloud Foundry stages an application and creates the package for DEAs.

 As I go along, I'll clone/submodule the repositories that I need and show the configuration files.
 The final product is available in a [git repository](https://github.com/StarkAndWayne/staging-apps-in-cloudfoundry) as a demonstration of the minimium parts of Cloud Foundry required to deploy an application via staging.